Skip to content

 Each channel can be used individually as a single channel floating point data sink, or can be grouped into one of two montages, which are multi-channel floating point data sinks.
 You can also apply a scale factor to each channel to convert to the correct units before it is sent out of the RZ.
 A data source for the enabled output channels/montages must be selected.

-The RZ10/RZ10x processors have LUX light drivers, photosensors (PS1), and light power meters (PM1) built into the front panel.
-They are configurable with slots for up to 3 drivers and 2 sensors/power meters on each bank.
-The RZ10 has a single bank ('Upper Bank'), and the RZ10x has two banks.
+The RZ10x processors have LUX light drivers, photosensors (PS2), and light power meters (PM1) built into the front panel.
+They are configurable with slots for up to 3 drivers and 2 sensors/power meters per bank.
+Each RZ10x has two banks.

 With the RZ10x powered on, click 'Detect Hardware' to automatically read the LUX component configuration into Synapse.
 This will inform gizmos that communicate with the LUX components, like the Fiber Photometry gizmo, about the components that are available.